amidecar/Explosivity_and_unsaturations/README.md

 conda create -n explosivity_and_unsaturations python=3.10
 ```

+install the package from the cloned repository

 ```
 conda activate explosivity_and_unsaturations
 cd path/to/your/cloned/repository
 (conda_env)  pip install .
 ```

-If you need jupyter lab, install it
+If you need jupyter lab to use the package, install it
+Or install any other code editor you like such as vscode or spyder

 ```
 (explosivity_and_unsaturations) $ pip install jupyterlab
 ```

-##  Usage
+##  How to use the package

 ```python
 #if you want to import only one function, in this example balox